exlskills/course-ASAP-learn-golang/README.md

-# EXLskills Free & Open-source Courseware Template
+# EXLskills A$AP Learn GoLang Course!

 This is the EXLskills free and open-source template.
 It includes a checklist, license, readme, and an index.yaml file to help you get started with creating an EXLskills-compatible course!